wangyuxin87/R-Net/README.md

 # R-Net
-An implement of "R-Net: A Relationship Network for Efficient and Accurate Scene Text Detection
+This is an implement of "R-Net: A Relationship Network for Efficient and Accurate Scene Text Detection"

+# Description